clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 General
 - Adds a new question using the submitted question, answer, difficulty, and category.
+- Request Arguments: None
-- Returns a success value.
+- Returns an object with a single key `success`

 sample: curl -X POST -H "Content-Type:application/json" -d '{"question":"Name of the country?", "answer":"South Africa", "difficulty":"3", "category":"3"}' http://localhost:5000/questions

 ```